Azinh65/Azinh65/README.md

 - 👋 Hi, I’m @Azinh65
-- 👀 I’m interested in developing applications and projects
+- 👀 I’m interested in developing applications and websites
 - 🌱 I’m currently learning IT
-- 💞️ I’m looking to collaborate on .Sql language and programming
+- 💞️ I’m looking to collaborate on internet programming networking
 - 📫 How to reach me you can reach me on azinjon377@gmail.com
 - 😄 Pronouns: ...
 - ⚡ Fun fact: i fit in any area